EEOC Deadline approaching September 30,2019!

 On July 1st, 2019, the EEOC sent a letter by USPS notifying companies of the immediate reinstatement of the revised Componenet 2 EEO-1 collection for 2017 and 2018.

-What is the EEOC important you ask?
+Why is the EEOC important, you ask?

 Perhaps the most important role of the Equal Employment Opportunity Commission (EEOC) is the enforcement of federal laws to protect you from discrimination in the workplace.
 These laws prevent employer discrimination by ethnicity, religious affiliation, gender and sexual orientation, sex, and other factors.